Trekking in Nepal - Accommodation, Food, Water and Waste

 Typical lodge in Khumbu, many of which are still hand made with dressed stone.

-You can watch our Everest Base Camp virtual tour showing the lodges and facilities and type of trekking experienced, and below is a list of the expected costs for facilities at various lodges on the trail.
+Below is a list of the expected costs for facilities at various lodges on the trail.
 Snacks are an average figure, boiled water is for a litre and snacks is an average price for one bar (of Snickers for example).

 Payment is made in cash and in Nepali rupees although some places will take dollars and even euros.
 In Namche Bazaar and Lukla there are forex bureaux to change money.